Joescaria/gocd-agent-with-docker/README.md

 	/usr/share/go-agent      contains the start script
 	/var/log/go-agent        contains the agent logs

-This Go agent data needs to be persisted.
+This Go agent data can be persisted if required.
 The following persists the data on the host at location of your choice.

 	docker run -d --privileged
 	-e "GO_SERVER_IP=go-server-ip-address-from-before" \
-        -e "AWS_ACCESS_KEY=acces_key" \
-        -e "AWS_SECRET_KEY=secret_key" \
-        -e "REGION=region" \
 	-v location-on-host:/var/lib/go-agent \
 	-v location-on-host:/usr/share/go-agent \
 	-v location-on-host:/var/log/go-agent \
-	mkulkarni/go-agent
+	mkulkarni/gocd-agent-with-docker

 ## Docker versions